 However, once I read this Forbes article by Dr. Karen Pine, professor of psychology at the University of Hertfordshire and fashion psychologist, I made the decision to put on actual clothes.

 “When we put on an item of clothing it is common for the wearer to adopt the characteristics associated with that garment.
-A lot of clothing has symbolic meaning for us, whether it’s ‘professional work attire’ or ‘relaxing weekend wear,’ so when we put it on we prime the brain to behave in ways consistent with that meaning,” writes Dr. Pine.
+A lot of clothing has symbolic meaning for us, whether it’s ‘professional work attire or ‘relaxing weekend wear,’ so when we put it on we prime the brain to behave in ways consistent with that meaning,” writes Dr. Pine.

 Of course, this doesn’t mean that you have to wear a suit and tie.
 But, you should at least put on something besides sleepwear.

-Personally, jeans and a t-shirt is just enough to put in a more productive mindset.
+Personally, jeans and a t-shirt are just enough to put in a more productive mindset.
 But when I need to crush it, putting on a button-down shirt takes me to a whole new zone.

 Set a schedule.

 Again, I get that you become a freelancer to escape schedules.
-But, in order for you to remain productivity, you should establish a daily schedule.
+But, in order for you to remain productive, you should establish a daily schedule.
 Doing so will keep you organized, focused, and motivated.

 Enjoy what you do.